wolfgang-werner/pi-go-gpio/README.md

 # Simple GPIO library for Raspberry Pi in Go

 This module implements a Go module to manipulate the GPIO pins.
+It has been created as a first try to understand the Raspberry Pi programming and GPIO.
+If you look for a decent implementation that will work in furture linux versions have a look at [gpiod](https://github.com/warthog618/gpiod).

 ## Features